About Dr Asher Larmie

 PhD in Child Psychology, book club member

-“What I love about this book is that it is Asher through and through.
-It’s not a boring lecture like fat people have come to expect from a doctor.
+“What I love about this book is that i’s not a boring lecture like fat people have come to expect from a doctor.
 It’s packed full of examples and references but the tone and the language belongs to someone who knows fat people – someone who is one of us.”

 Lisa